-We face general market competition from several subsectors of the vaccine development field, including: large, multinational pharmaceutical companies including Sanofi S.A. ("Sanofi"), GSK, Merck, Janssen Pharmaceutical, Inc ("Janssen"), Mitsubishi Tanabe Pharma Corporation, Takeda Pharmaceutical Company Limited and Pfizer, Inc. ("Pfizer"); large and mid-size pharmaceutical companies and emerging biotechnology companies including Dynavax, Novavax Inc., Moderna, Inc. ("Moderna"), BioNTech SE, and Hookipa Biotech AG; and academic and not-for-profit vaccine researchers and developers including the National Institutes of Health.
+We face general market competition from several subsectors of the vaccine development field, including: large, multinational pharmaceutical companies including Sanofi S.A. ("Sanofi"), GSK, Merck, Pfizer, Inc. ("Pfizer") and Moderna, Inc ("Moderna"); and mid-size pharmaceutical companies and emerging biotechnology companies including Dynavax, Novavax Inc., BioNTech SE, among others; and academic and not-for-profit vaccine researchers and developers including the National Institutes of Health.
 The industry is typified by extensive collaboration, licensing, and merger and acquisition activity despite the intense competition.

-In the prophylactic HBV vaccine space, we have several key competitors currently commercializing single-antigen HBV vaccines, including: GSK, the manufacturer of Engerix-B and Twinrix, Merck, the manufacturer of Recombivax HB, and Dynavax, the manufacturer of Heplisav-B.
+In the prophylactic HBV vaccine space, we have several key competitors currently commercializing single-antigen HBV vaccines, including GSK, the manufacturer of Engerix-B and Twinrix, Merck, the manufacturer of Recombivax HB, and Dynavax, the manufacturer of Heplisav-B.